- Publications & Insights

-- Ad hoc tax advice – responding to specific tax queries raised by clients on various tax matters such as completion of tax questionnaires and email queries.
+Ad hoc tax advice – responding to specific tax queries raised by clients on various tax matters such as completion of tax questionnaires and email queries.

-- Chambers and Partners ranked Alex as Up and Coming in the Corporate/Commercial category for four consecutive years (2017 to 2020) and in Band 2 for two consecutive years in the Tax category (2022-2023).
-He was also noted in the Spotlight Table for Tax in both 2019 and 2020.
+> - Chambers and Partners ranked Alex as Up and Coming in the Corporate/Commercial category for four consecutive years (2017 to 2020) and in Band 2 for two consecutive years in the Tax category (2022-2023).
+He was also noted in the Spotlight Table for Tax in 2019 and 2020.

-- IFLR1000’s Financial and Corporate Guide rated Alex as a Rising Star for Private Equity and M&A for two consecutive years (2020 and 2021) and previously, as a Rising Star in the same category for two consecutive years (2018 and 2019
+> - IFLR1000’s Financial and Corporate Guide rated Alex as Highly Regarded for his work in Private Equity and M&A for two consecutive years (2020 and 2021) and previously, as a Rising Star in the same category for two consecutive years (2018 and 2019).